 GAUDÍ AND MODERNISM DAY: Today, see fewer Barcelona sights and spend more time understanding and absorbing Gaudí’s complicated buildings.

 Head to a Barcelona must-see icon, the Sagrada Familia, first thing in the morning.
-It opens at 9am.
-(You bought your tickets online, right?
-If not, buy them here via Ticketbar) You’ll be glad because it will be much less packed.
+It opens at 9 am.
+(You bought your tickets online, right?)
+You’ll be glad because it will be much less packed.
 Should you go up the towers?
-I say yes, because of the view, but mostly so you can see the intricate details on the building.
+I say yes, because of the view, but mostly so you can see the intricate details of the building.
 You can spend one hour or up to 4 hours in La Sagrada Familia, exploring the main, visiting the crypt, or going up the towers, then climbing back down.

 WHERE TO EAT FOR LUNCH: Els Pollos Llull, a home-feel Catalan restaurant with tasty roasted chicken, La Paradeta for fresh seafood, Singular for locally sourced dishes (Note: I’ve eaten at a few restaurants on Rambla de Gaudí, the street that connects Sagrada Familia to the Recinte de Sant Pau.
 I can’t recommend any there – they were mediocre.), El Nacional, an upscale food hall near Casa Batlló